 Special rules can limit the deductibility of interest expenditure incurred in relation to properties located in NZ.
 For some loans, there is a deduction phase-out period from 1 October 2021 to 31 March 2025.

-There are special definitions, exceptions, and exemptions (e.g. for new houses).
+There are special definitions, exceptions, and exemptions (e.g. for new houses and build-to-rent houses).